mendix/docs/content/studio/microflows-expressions.md

 This document describes microflow expressions in Mendix Studio.
 Expressions can be used to create or change an object or a variable based on logic.

-The **Expression** tab is available for the following activities in the microflow:
+The **Expression** tab is available for the following activities in a microflow:

 *  [End Event](/refguide/end-event)
 *  [Decision](microflows-decision)